 Because technology is such a crucial component of modern society, it is important that students develop an understanding of its range of features and applications, the design process that engineers use to develop new technological devices, the trade-offs that must be balanced in making decisions about the use of technology, and the way that technology shapes society and society shapes technology.
 Indeed, some have argued that it is time for technology and engineering literacy to take its place alongside the traditional literacies in reading, mathematics, and science as a set of knowledge and skills that students are expected to develop during their years in school.
-Others go further in conceptualizing "new literacies" in which technologies are seen to restructure and support development of academic and workplace expertise through "cyberlearning" in the networked world (National Science Foundation [NSF], 2008).
+Others go further in conceptualizing "new literacies" in which technologies are seen to restructure and support the development of academic and workplace expertise through "cyberlearning" in the networked world (National Science Foundation [NSF], 2008).

-As of 2008, all 50 states were required to report to the U.S. Department of Education on technology literacy, using information and communication technology (ICT) standards based on the National Education Technology Standards (NETS) for Students (International Society for Technology in Education [ISTE], 2007).
+As of 2008, all 50 states were required to report to the U.S. Department of Education on technology literacy, using Information and Communication Technology (ICT) standards based on the National Education Technology Standards for Students (NETS•S) (International Society for Technology in Education [ISTE], 2007).
 Seven states have formal assessments for technology literacy (Metiri Group, 2009).
-The Standards for Technological Literacy developed by the International Technology and Engineering Educators Association (ITEEA) were being used in 41 states for technology education courses at either the state level or in the school districts (Dugger, 2007).
-A dozen states required technology education for students in at least some grades, and a total of 22 offered technology education as an elective.
-Engineering-based technology education may be offered as a separate subject, or embedded into other subject areas, such as science or social studies.
+The Standards for Technological Literacy developed by the International Technology and Engineering Educators Association (ITEEA) were being used in 41 states for technology education courses at either the state level or in local school districts (Dugger, 2007).
+A dozen states required technology education for students in at least some grades; 22 states offered technology education as an elective.
+Engineering-based technology education may be offered as a separate subject or embedded into other subject areas, such as science or social studies.

-Reflecting the increasing importance of the role of technologies in 21st century life, the National Assessment Governing Board decided to develop a framework and specifications for a national assessment of technology and engineering literacy.
-In announcing the NAEP Technology and Engineering Literacy Assessment, the Governing Board stated that the goals and objectives of the framework and specifications should be based on the future needs of the nation and of individuals and on the levels of technology and engineering literacy likely to be expected of students in the first half of the 21st century.
+Reflecting the increasing importance of the role of technologies in 21st-century life, the National Assessment Governing Board decided to develop a framework for a national assessment of technology and engineering literacy.
+In announcing the NAEP Technology and Engineering Literacy Assessment, the Governing Board stated that the goals and objectives of the framework should be based on the future needs of the nation and individuals, and on the levels of technological literacy likely to be expected of students in the first half of the 21st century.